 Crown Vision which sponsors

-Kids Vision for Life to provide free vision screenings, free eye exams, and free eyeglasses to children in the St. Louis Public School System, as reported in the Aug.
-7, 2013 edition of dba.
+Kids Vision for Life to provide free vision screenings, free eye exams, and free eyeglasses to children in the St. Louis Public School System.

 I personally joined the Kiwanis Club because their focus is very close to my own.
 They place kids as a top priority, and they have a Safe Haven for Kids Zone program as well.
 With the Kiwanis, we feed the homeless and give out turkeys to those in need for Thanksgiving.
 Furthermore, they provide scholarships for kids and send less fortunate kids to Kiwanis Camp each summer.